stowball/rwd.images.js/README.md

 ## Yet another lightweight, customisable responsive image solution

+*Note: Better docs and demos are comning soon*

 I know what you're thinking.
 Aren't there enough responsive image solutions by now?
 Until `<picture>` is standard and we can use it everywhere, I'm going to say "no".

 ### Why is this one any different?